 The idea was born out of Quinn’s affinity for all things artistic.
 By the time she was 3, she had a clear vision of her dream bedroom, and, after a lot of compromise, the family settled on the “go-wild” attitude that makes the room a fan favorite among Quinn’s pals.
-Below, Berry and her close friend, Domino’s senior style editor, Elaina Sullivan, explain how they brought the idea to life—and how you can do the same for your stir-crazy kids.
+Below, Berry and her close friend, artist and stylist Elaina Sullivan, explain how they brought the idea to life—and how you can do the same for your stir-crazy kids.

 Start With a Solid Color